gerwitz/hgc-v12/src/writing/2007/2007-02-08-a-more-realistic-desktop-metaphor.md

 ---
-title: A more realistic desktop metaphor
+title: A More Realistic Desktop Metaphor
 categories:
 - work
 content-tags: